jayballz69/likamaballz/.history/AI_CODING_BASELINE_RULES_20250513152349.md

 ## 4. Healthchecks and Dependencies
 <!-- id: HC-01, priority: SHOULD, tags: [docker, healthchecks] -->
-- SHOULD: Use `depends_on` with `condition: service_healthy` and robust healthcheck definitions. (see Conflict Resolution Matrix CRM-01)
+- SHOULD: Use `depends_on` with `condition: service_healthy` and robust healthcheck definitions.
 - SHOULD: Prefer the exec form (`["CMD", …]`) over shell form for reliability.
 - SHOULD: Tune `interval`, `timeout`, `retries`, and `start_period` to match service startup behavior.
-- MUST NOT: Use always-passing healthchecks (e.g., ending in `|| true`) for critical services unless a documented exception exists. (see CRM-01)
+- MUST NOT: Use always-passing healthchecks (e.g., ending in `|| true`) for critical services unless a documented exception exists.

 ## 5. Version Pinning
 <!-- id: PIN-01, priority: SHOULD, tags: [docker, versioning] -->